We have long known that artificial intelligence (AI) has the potential to improve business productivity and customer experience.

 Desmond Upton Patton: Bias in AI – The Next Battle for Equity

 AI – while “intelligent” – often lacks the other qualities that would make it human, such as empathy and fairness.
 In another sense, AI can be all too human, drawing on flawed data to replicate human bias.
 Specifically, AI algorithms commonly make biased decisions adversely affecting women and people of color, on matters ranging from credit allocation to prison sentencing.
-This is because AI relies on datasets that unconsciously teach machines to replicate injustice, fail to understand cultural nuance or context, and are designed primarily by white men, who often fail to anticipate or comprehend the power of bias.Patton – social engineer at the intersection of AI, social media, race and society, and founding director of the SAFE Lab and co-director of the Justice, Equity and Technology lab at Columbia University – draws on his own experiences challenging AI bias to show how organizations can help defeat this emerging social problem.
+This is because AI relies on datasets that unconsciously teach machines to replicate injustice, fail to understand cultural nuance or context, and are designed primarily by white men, who often fail to anticipate or comprehend the power of bias.Patton – pioneer at the intersection of AI, social media, race and society, and founding director of the SAFE Lab and co-director of the Justice, Equity and Technology lab at Columbia University – draws on his own experiences challenging AI bias to show how organizations can help defeat this emerging social problem.
 As AI becomes more crucial to decision-making across industries, those who care about equity, fairness and justice will have to take notice of how bias is being unconsciously promoted by technology.

 Iyad Rahwan: Morality, Ethics and Machine Behavior